symbiontik/k3s-gitops/README.md

 Continue? [y/N]: y
 ```

-**Note:** If you receive install errors using the LiveCD option, reboot and proceed with the same options using the "k3OS installer" option instead of the "k3OS LiveCD & Installer" option.
+**Note**: If you receive install errors using the LiveCD option, reboot and proceed with the same options using the "k3OS installer" option instead of the "k3OS LiveCD & Installer" option.

 1. After the system completes the installation and reboots, select the `k3OS Current` bootloader option (or just wait a few moments and it will boot it by default).